Thomas Mooney: In prison

-In 1918, Mooney's sentence was changed to life imprisonment, the same as Billings.
+In 1918, Mooney's sentence was changed to life imprisonment by Governor William Stephens.
 Mooney quickly became one of the most famous political prisoners in America.
 A worldwide campaign to free Tom Mooney followed.
 During that time his wife Rena, Bulletin editor Fremont Older, anarchists Alexander Berkman and Emma Goldman, Lucy Robins Lang, heiress Aline Barnsdall, Hollywood celebrities, international politicians, and many other well-known people campaigned for his release.
 Caroline Decker, a labor activist who later became active in California agricultural unionism, first went to California as part of a "Free Tom Mooney" delegation.
 While imprisoned, Mooney corresponded with fellow union leader Ned Cobb of the Alabama Sharecroppers' Union.

 During his time at San Quentin, Mooney was a highly dependable orderly in the prison hospital.
 Dorothea Lange went to the prison to photograph him, and one of the photographs she took was used in a poster published by the Tom Mooney Defense Committee.

 In 1931, New York City Mayor Jimmy Walker made a solidarity visit to Tom's sister Anna's house in San Francisco's Mission District.